Professor, Science Board

 Cristopher Moore received his B.A. in Physics, Mathematics, and Integrated Science from Northwestern University, and his Ph.D. in Physics from Cornell.
 From 2000 to 2012 he was a professor at the University of New Mexico, with joint appointments in Computer Science and Physics.
-Since 2012, Moore has been a resident professor at the Santa Fe Institute; he has also held visiting positions at École Polytechnique, Université Paris 7, École Normale Superieure du Lyon, the University of Michigan, and Northeastern University.
-He has published over 130 papers at the boundary between physics and computer science, ranging from quantum computing, to phase transitions in NP-complete problems, to the theory of social networks and efficient algorithms for analyzing their structure.
-He is an elected Fellow of the American Physical Society and the American Mathematical Society.
+Since 2012, Moore has been a resident professor at the Santa Fe Institute; he has also held visiting positions at École Normale Superieure, École Polytechnique, Université Paris 7, École Normale Superieure de Lyon, Northeastern University, the University of Michigan, and Microsoft Research.
+He has written 160 papers at the boundary between mathematics, physics, and computer science, ranging from quantum computing, social networks, and phase transitions in NP-complete problems and Bayesian inference, to risk assessment in criminal justice.
+He is an elected Fellow of the American Physical Society, the American Mathematical Society, and the American Association for the Advancement of Science.
 With Stephan Mertens, he is the author of The Nature of Computation from Oxford University Press.